vikashoo7/Question/AWS.md

        * How to sync between between the two S3 across the zone? we can use the below command to sync the s3
            #aws s3 sync s3://DOC-EXAMPLE-BUCKET-SOURCE s3://DOC-EXAMPLE-BUCKET-TARGET
+       * What is S3 lifecyscle?
+	      An S3 Lifecycle configuration is an XML file that consists of a set of rules with predefined actions that Amazon S3 to perform on objects during their lifetime

+       * How to set the permissions for S3 bucket.
+So that no one can delete file? we can apply no-delete policy to your s3 bucket.

        * How to sync between between the two S3 across the zone?
             How to transfer 50tb Data in Aws?
             What are the different type of s3 bucket?